kristinaSl/TicketmasterChallenge/README.md

 # Ticketmaster Technical Challenge

 This repo contains a small iOS project which fetches events from Ticketmaster API and displays them in a pagginated table.
-More details for the event can be viewed by selecting the event.
+More details about the event can be viewed by selecting the event.

 ## How to run the application